libretro/RetroArch/README.md

 It also has a full-featured command-line interface.

-In some areas, RetroArch goes beyond and emphasizes on not-so-common technical features such as multi-pass shader support, real-time rewind (Braid-style), FFmpeg video recording, etc.
+In some areas, RetroArch goes beyond and emphasizes on not-so-common technical features such as multi-pass shader support, real-time rewind (Braid-style), video recording (using FFmpeg), etc.

 RetroArch also emphasizes on being easy to integrate into various launcher frontends.